sainnhe/container-images/README.md

 # Introduction

-This repository contains my personal builds of some container images, the following images are included:
+This repository contains my personal builds of some container images.
+These images are built with small in mind, thus are very suitable for CI.

-## node && redis

-The size of these two images are very very small, they are even smaller than the official alpine based images:
+Here is a quick comparison of my builds of node and redis to the official images:

 ```shell
 $ sudo docker images --format "{{.Repository}}:{{.Tag}}    {{.Size}}" | grep node